lichkitsch/old_campaigns/lindorwin/adventures/hotelseabring.md

 ## NPCs

-###Horace Seabring
+### Horace Seabring
 (human innkeeper): kind, anxious

 ### Estodh
-(elven butler): friendly, helpful, apologetic
+(elven butler): friendly, apologetic, scared of ghosts knows about Heinrich, that there are rooms in the basement he's not allowed to enter

 ### Belby
-(halfling chef): sour, aggressive, fearless
+(halfling chef): sour, aggressive, fearless knows about Vavi, not her name but that strange critters wander the grounds

 ### Rori
-(dwarf maintenance tech): quiet, stern, scared of ghosts
+(dwarf maintenance tech): quiet, stern, not shaken by death knows about Lisabeth; Rori was Lisabeth's fiance, he found out she died and stayed at the hotel to be close to her spirit

 ### Annabushka
 (ex-human reaper) +1 STR, +2 DEX, -2 CHA; easily rattled, worn thin from years of death